ACV facts & figures

 - Follow through.
 Speaking of thank-you notes, they are great vehicles for requests to fill out a survey.
 Coach your team on proper letter writing so that your notes all inspire that warm, fuzzy feeling that convinces them to leave a rating.
 Respond to every review, knowing that person took time out of their day to write it.
 If it’s a negative review, ask what you can do to improve that.
 And call the day after the sale and again a week later to see if the buyer has any questions.
 Knowledge is power, and your follow up may help the customer with an unanswered question that might leave room for a less-than-perfect CSI score or Yelp or Google review.

-Now you’ve planted a garden in which stellar CSI scores and online reviews can grow.
+Now you’ve planted a garden in which stellar CSI scores and online car dealer ratings can grow.
 And with those five stars and perfect 10s, your dealership will thrive.
+Learn how ACV Auctions can help increase your customers' satisfaction with features such as our Live Appraisal service.